aronwoost/sublime-expand-region/README.md

 Once you install Package Control, restart ST and bring up the Command Palette (`Command+Shift+P` on OS X, `Control+Shift+P` on Linux/Windows).
 Select "Package Control: Install Package", wait while Package Control fetches the latest package list, then select ExpandRegion when the list appears.
 The advantage of using this method is that Package Control will automatically keep ExpandRegion up to date with the latest version.

-**Without Git:** Download the latest source from [GitHub](https://github.com/aronwoost/sublime-expand-region) and copy the SublimeLinter folder to your Sublime Text "Packages" directory.
+**Without Git:** Download the latest source from [GitHub](https://github.com/aronwoost/sublime-expand-region) and copy the ExpandRegion folder to your Sublime Text "Packages" directory.

 **With Git:** Clone the repository in your Sublime Text "Packages" directory: